Coal for Christmas

 That C source code is a portion of a kernel exploit called DirtyCow.
 Dirty COW (CVE-2016-5195) is a privilege escalation vulnerability in the Linux Kernel, taking advantage of a race condition that was found in the way the Linux kernel's memory subsystem handled the copy-on-write (COW) breakage of private read-only memory mappings.
 An unprivileged local user could use this flaw to gain write access to otherwise read-only memory mappings and thus increase their privileges on the system.

-You can learn more about the DirtyCow exploit online here: https://dirtycow.ninja/
+You can learn more about the DirtyCow exploit online here: https://dirtycow.ninja/arrow-up-right

 This cookies_and_milk.txt file looks like a modified rendition of a DirtyCow exploit, usually written in C. Find a copy of that original file online, and get it on the target box.
 You can do this with some simple file transfer methods like netcat, or spinning up a quick Python HTTP server... or you can simply copy-and-paste it into a text editor on the box!